Thursday, July 8, 2021

 On The Ark's opening night, January 24, 1969 the headliners were the Los Angeles band Spirit, joined by The Bar-Kays, Otis Redding's backing band.
 The few histories of Boston rock, however, never mention the debut of The Ark.
 Could it have been because that since over at the Tea Party that weekend was the debut of Led Zeppelin (Thursday through Sunday, January 23-26), whose debut album had just been released?
 Those with too many records will note the irony of Randy California and Led Zeppelin debuting the same weekend in Boston.
 A more poetic writer than me would find a metaphor.

-The July 1965 calendar for Club 47, at 47 Palmer Street (Harvard Square) in Cambridge, MA
+The July 1965 calendar for Club 47, at 47 Mt Auburn Street (near Harvard Square, but called Palmer Street on the flyer) in Cambridge, MA

 The Road To The Ark